 Executive: “We don’t have that written down.
 Employees just know.”

-During these recent executive discussions I have wanted to share Stephen Covey’s “Green and Clean” story with them but I hadn’t reviewed it myself in years.
+During these recent executive discussions, I wanted to share Stephen Covey’s “Green and Clean” Servant Leadership story with them.
+But, I had not reviewed it myself in years.
 The story is related to Habit 4: Think Win-Win from Stephen R. Covey’s bestseller The 7 Habits of Highly Effective People.
-Thinking Win-Win is the first habit of interdependence – working with others – and about having a frame of mind and heart that constantly seeks mutual benefit in interactions.
+Thinking Win-Win is the first habit of interdependence, or working with others, and having a frame of mind and heart that constantly seeks mutual benefit in interactions.
 A “win” for all is a better long-term solution than having one side in a negotiation “lose.”

 Green and Clean